dalafh/dalafh.github.io/index.md

 # Background
 ## Studies
-High school diploma at Collège Jean-Eudes, specializing in computer science from 2010-2015 DEC at Collège Bois-de-Boulogne, CEGEP, in Computer Sciences and Mathematics from 2015-2017 Bachelor degree at Polytechnique Montréal, in Software Engineering, specializing in artificial intelligence from 2017-2021 Masters at Polytechnique Montréal and MILA in artificial intelligence since 2021
+- 2010-2015: High school diploma at Collège Jean-Eudes, specializing in computer science
+- 2015-2017: DEC at Collège Bois-de-Boulogne, CEGEP, in Computer Sciences and Mathematics
+- 2017-2021: Bachelor degree at Polytechnique Montréal, in Software Engineering, specializing in artificial intelligence
+- 2021: Masters at Polytechnique Montréal and MILA in artificial intelligence

 ## Work
-Intern in software development for the Canadian Governement during the summer of 2018 Intern in software development at Stingray Digital during the summer of 2019 Teacher's Assistant in C++ at Polytechnique Montréal during the spring and summer of 2020
+- Summer of 2018: Intern in software development for the Canadian Governement
+- Summer of 2019: Intern in software development at Stingray Digital
+- Spring and summer of 2020: Teacher's Assistant in C++ at Polytechnique Montréal

-# Areas or research
+# Areas of research
 My Master's project is focusing on Machine Learning and Constraint Programming in the field of Music Generation.
 I am also interested in the following subjects:
 - Natural Language Processing
 - Reinforcement Learning
 - Computer Vision

 # Other interests
 Music has always been a part of my life.
 I have learnt the basics of various instruments (violin, percussions, piano) and am currently focusing on guitar.
 I have done a lot of songwriting in high school.
 I also love to solve puzzles and enigmas.
+Finally, I love writing short (and longer) stories.